-- 2.49 Metering covers the direct maintenance activity necessary to keep the meter asset base, including ancillaries such as regulators, in good working order. - 2.50 It includes a broad range of planned and reactive work, including jobs carried out in response to consumer requests.
-Some of the customer requested work will be off-set by contributions from consumers. - 2.51 The metering cost category incorporates activities such as planned inspection of pressure regulators, battery replacement on PAYG meters, repair/replacement of meter boxes and changing the type of meter installed as a consequence of consumer requests. - 2.52 It excludes other network maintenance and emergency response work which is assessed and allowed for separately under different cost categories within the draft determination. - 2.53 Our assessment for routine and non-routine activities considered how the expenditure projections submitted compare to historic activities and costs, after the proposed increase in the customer asset base is taken into account. - 2.54 We have paid particular attention to costs and activities that are not reflective of past experience and where material cost increases are evident.
-This includes how routine maintenance projections align with the age of assets and the required frequency of activity based on industry guidance or best practice. - 2.55 During GD23 the impact of an update to BS 6400 legislation, which moves the inspection timetable for medium pressure B6 regulators from 10 years to 5 years, will come into effect.
-These are the regulators used in domestic meters and because of the large numbers involved, this change will have a material impact on GDN activity levels and associated costs. - 2.56 As part of our assessment we have considered how the GDNs have interpreted and applied this requirement.
+- 2.50 Metering covers the direct maintenance activity necessary to keep the meter asset base, including ancillaries such as regulators, in good working order. - 2.51 It includes a broad range of planned and reactive work, including jobs carried out in response to consumer requests.
+Some of the customer requested work will be off-set by contributions from consumers. - 2.52 The metering cost category incorporates activities such as planned inspection of pressure regulators, battery replacement on PAYG meters, repair/replacement of meter boxes and changing the type of meter installed as a consequence of consumer requests. - 2.53 It excludes other network maintenance and emergency response work which is assessed and allowed for separately under different cost categories within the final determination. - 2.54 Our assessment for routine and non-routine activities considered how the expenditure projections submitted compare to historic activities and costs, after the increase in the customer asset base is taken into account. - 2.55 We have paid particular attention to costs and activities that are not reflective of past experience and where material cost increases are evident.
+This includes how routine maintenance projections align with the age of assets and the required frequency of activity based on industry guidance or best practice.

+- 2.56 During GD23 the impact of an update to BS 6400 legislation, which moves the inspection timetable for medium pressure B6 regulators from 10 years to 5 years, will come into effect.
+These are the regulators used in domestic meters and because of the large numbers involved, this change will have a material impact on GDN activity levels and associated costs. - 2.57 As part of our assessment we considered how the GDNs had interpreted and applied this requirement.
 As the update came into effect on 31 December 2018, we consider that it applies from 1 January 2019 in practice.
-On this basis, our view is that the first 5 years inspections would be required in 2024 (i.e. 5 years later) and so we have excluded any related costs submitted by any GDN for 2023.

-- 2.57 All of the GDNs have extended the 'principle' of the introduction of 5 year regulator inspections to medium pressure U16, U25 and U40 meter installations even though the new guidance only specifically applies to U6 meter installations.
-We have accepted this on the basis that it follows the practice adopted previously for 10yr inspections. - 2.58 In our GD23 approach document we noted that we are proposing the transfer of meter reading responsibility from Suppliers to GDNs.
-This work is being progressed in parallel to the GD23 process and does not form part of the submissions made by the GDNs or our draft determination.
-Further details on this work stream and ongoing work to implement a common solution for domestic pre-payment meters can be found in Chapter 2 of the draft determination main document.
+On this basis, our view is that the first 5 years inspections would be required in 2024 (i.e. 5 years later) and so we excluded any related costs submitted by any GDN for 2023.
+One GDN challenged our approach in its response to the draft determination and so we took external advice on whether our interpretation was correct.
+This confirmed it was appropriate and so we have continued to exclude these costs in the final determination. - 2.58 All of the GDNs have extended the 'principle' of the introduction of 5 year regulator inspections to medium pressure U16, U25 and U40 meter installations even though the new guidance only specifically applies to U6 meter installations.
+We have accepted this on the basis that it follows the practice adopted previously for 10yr inspections. - 2.59 In our GD23 approach document we noted that we are proposing the transfer of meter reading responsibility from Suppliers to GDNs.
+This work is being progressed in parallel to the GD23 process and does not form part of the submissions made by the GDNs or our final determination.
+Further details on this work stream and ongoing work to implement a common solution for domestic pre-payment meters can be found in Chapter 2 of the final determination main document.
 This section of the main document also explains how any associated changes and costs might be dealt with.